Sunday Girl: Background

 "Sunday Girl" was written solely by Blondie guitarist Chris Stein.
 Stein recalled, "I wrote that one all by myself, but I was so nervous about having my own song, I asked [Debbie Harry] to put her name on it. ...
 We left [the credit] to me in the long run."
 Stein wrote the song for Harry's cat, who was named Sunday Man.
-Stein explained, "The cat ran away we were very sad.
+Stein explained, "The cat ran away and we were very sad.
 It was just a sort of plaintive, evocative number."

 The early demo of the song had impressed producer Mike Chapman, who was initially wary of the band's sloppy performing.
 This early demo featured a Latin-influenced arrangement, which would transform into a more pop-inspired performance on the final album.
 Like Blondie's earlier single, "Hanging on the Telephone", the drumming pattern of "Sunday Girl" employs a double backbeat rhythm.

 Blondie recorded a French-language version of the track.
 This version was released in the UK on the "Sunday Girl" 12" single; in France and the Netherlands, it was the B-side of the 7".
 It also appears on the cassette release of Eat to the Beat.
 For Blondie's first greatest hits album The Best of Blondie in 1981, producer Mike Chapman created a special mix which incorporated one verse sung in French.
 The bilingual version appears on the 2002 compilation Greatest Hits.